sina-mansour/neural-identity/README.md

 ### Other:

-- Simple ipython notebooks to provide examples on how to use the codes
+- Simple [Jupyter notebooks](https://github.com/sina-mansour/neural-identity/tree/master/notebooks) to provide examples on how to use the codes (or check the [reproducible interactive binder image](https://mybinder.org/v2/gh/sina-mansour/neural-identity/master))

 ---